laoluadewoye/PKI_Practice_Python/README.md

 ## Running as a Docker Container from the pulled Docker image

 If you have docker installed, you are able to run the program as a container without installing anything.
+However, to see the output yourself on your local storage, you will have to do a few extra things.

 ### Basic run